excel-soft-bootcamp/identify-objects-continued-lakshmil2514/ASP.Net vs ASP.Net Core.md

 Then how it deals with configuration settings, authentication and application start specific code execution.

 3. As ASP.NET Core is almost a combination of NET frameworks, app developers can still run the apps on NET Core even with NET Frameworks.

+# CROS

+ * CORS Stands for Cross-Origin Resource Sharing
+* Using CORS, a server can explicitly allow some cross-origin requests while rejecting others.
+* Per action
+To specify a CORS policy for a specific action add the [EnableCors] attribute to the action.
+Specify the policy name.

+public class HomeController : Controller
+{
+    [EnableCors("AllowSpecificOrigin")]
+    public IActionResult Index()
+    {
+        return View();
+    }
+}
+* Per controller
+To specify the CORS policy for a specific controller add the [EnableCors] attribute to the controller class.
+Specify the policy name.

+[EnableCors("AllowSpecificOrigin")]
+public class HomeController : Controller
+{
+}

+* Globally
+You can enable CORS globally for all controllers by adding the CorsAuthorizationFilterFactory filter to the global filter collection:

+public void ConfigureServices(IServiceCollection services) {
+    services.AddMvc();
+    services.Configure<MvcOptions>(options =>
+    {
+        options.Filters.Add(new CorsAuthorizationFilterFactory("AllowSpecificOrigin"));
+    });
+}

+* Disable CORS
+To disable CORS for a controller or action, use the [DisableCors] attribute.

+    [DisableCors]
+    public IActionResult About()
+    {
+        return View();
+    }